-Iryna Humenyuk is a graduate of the Columbia Journalism School.
+Iryna Humenyuk is a journalist and graduate of the Columbia Journalism School, working at the intersection of architecture and data.

 Read me: